joel-klemens/FitPoints/docs/README.md

 ## HOW TO USE

-##These instructions no longer apply as I no longer have access to school db
+## These instructions no longer apply as I no longer have access to school db which was used to store all user data
-##I have modified the program slightly so that you are able to log in
+## I have modified the program slightly so that you are able to log in
 #### Username: J01 Password: 1234

 ->In the file 'Database.py' on line 33-35 you will need to enter your student central log in id for 'dbName' and for 'uName' and you student number for 'passwd'.
 I would have left mine in there but for peer review this needs to be anonymous.
 You should be able to connect to the school sql server using this.